olavfosse/Pomosh-macOS/README.md

 Is it the first time remote working?
 Or are you tired of distraction at home in these COVID-19 days?
 Pomosh can help you fight against procrastination and distraction.

-Is it the first time remote working?
-Or are you tired of distraction at home in these COVID-19 days?
-Pomosh can help you fight against procrastination and distraction.

 ### How to:

 A working block and a break count as a cycle.
 A Cycle with a 25-minute working & 5-minute break is a good starting point for newbies.
 How many cycles do you need in a day?
 It depends on your workload.
 It's time hustle.
 Create a new session and follow working/break cycles while working.
 Pomosh will help you focus.